Guide to Graduate Study

 During the first year in the program, students plan their schedules in consultation with an Advisory Committee.
 This temporary arrangement is intended to give students time to get to know members of the faculty before selecting their own Special Committee.
 After a general orientation, new students meet with their advisory committee members before the beginning of the fall and spring semesters to plan their course schedules.
 The Director of Graduate Studies (DGS) will serve as the student’s main academic Provisional Chair during the first year of residence.

 Beyond the first year Special Committees guide the student.
 At all points, the chair of the current Special Committee is regarded as the student’s advisor.
 At the beginning of the 3rd semester the student selects a Special Committee to guide in the writing of the Q-Exam paper.
-At the end of the first semester (by December 1st), 2nd year students should submit a Q-paper proposal to the committee.
+At the end of the third semester (by December 1st), 2nd year students should submit a Q-paper proposal to the committee.
 This paper is defended at the end of the 2nd year.
 At the beginning of the 3rd year, the Special Committee (and chair) for the A-exam paper is selected, and a proposal for the A-paper is required by December 1st.
 The paper is defended at the end of the 3rd year.
 Finally, at beginning of the 4th year, the chair and committee for the dissertation is selected.
 The dissertation prospectus must be defended by the end of the fall semester of the 4th year.
 The dissertation is defended at the B-Exam.
 The A-Exam and the B-Exam require scheduling and result forms to be filed with the Graduate School, the Q-Exam and P-Exam forms are filed department-internally only.

 Questions involving academic matters should be addressed to members of a student’s committee.
 One mistake many students make is consulting too narrowly – remember to involve all the members of your committee, not just your chair!
 Other faculty members may be useful resources as well.